tarekulislam03/NanoDB/UNDERSTANDING-DOC/day1.md

 It just loops infinitely and prints "NanoDB > "; and takes input `input_buffer`.
 Now only one command is added which is `.exit`, which just break the loop and terminates the program.

+Today, I didn't learn anything new, but starting a new project has been always exciting for me.

+Let's see, how it goes.

+My goal is make a very simple SQL Database, with basic CRUD operation and maybe sorting features also.